 To find out more on ways to support in memory of a loved one, visit: www.livability.org.uk/get-involved/give-in-memory/

 Dying well is not easy to talk about but at Livability, we know what a difference good end of life care makes to families and their loved ones.
 Often this involves thinking ahead as someone’s illness progresses, to make plans that will be a comfort in bereavement – as for a resident and his family, at a Livability residential home.

-When Leigh’s advancing MS required an increased level of care, he moved to Livability York House in West Yorkshire to be closer to his partner, also called Leigh, and daughter.
-A former professional driver and martial arts enthusiast, Leigh’s condition now means he is a full-time wheelchair user requiring 24/7 care, with his speech and memory increasingly affected by MS.
+When this person’s advancing MS required an increased level of care, they moved to Livability York House in West Yorkshire to be closer to his partner and daughter.
+A former professional driver and martial arts enthusiast, his condition now means he is a full-time wheelchair user requiring 24/7 care, with his speech and memory increasingly affected by MS.

-After a hospital stay earlier this year, Livability staff, whom Leigh knows extremely well, raised the idea of creating a memory book for Leigh’s young daughter, in case he would not be around for milestones in her life.
-They discussed this with Leigh and his family, who wanted to go ahead.
+After a hospital stay earlier this year, Livability staff raised the idea of creating a memory book for his young daughter, in case he would not be around for milestones in her life.
+They discussed this with him and his family, who wanted to go ahead.

-The memory book is kept secure with staff able to access it, as Leigh cannot always remember where it is kept.
-A member of staff offered Leigh a special memory box for the book and other items, with a message on the lid that reads: ‘When someone you love becomes a memory, that memory becomes a treasure.’
-The box’s contents include special items for Leigh’s daughter.
+The memory book is kept secure with staff able to access it, as he cannot always remember where it is kept.
+A member of staff offered a special memory box for the book and other items, with a message on the lid that reads: ‘When someone you love becomes a memory, that memory becomes a treasure.’
+The box’s contents include special items for his daughter.